Nnaji/wp4-build-system/README.md

 Using Webpack 4 for development
 ## Webpack installation
-Before installing webpack first we need to install node and npm: see docs The version that I am using for this demo is Node version 10.17.0 and NPM version 6.4.1
+Before installing webpack first we need to install node and npm: see docs

+The version that I am using for this demo is Node version 10.17.0 and NPM version 6.4.1

 ## Requirements
 - Node & NPM
 - Git (VCS)

-Create a directory for your project and cd into it....
+Create a directory for your project and cd into it.

-On MAC or Linux OS run the following command --
+On MAC or Linux OS run the following command
 ```
 mkdir project_name && cd $_